 Material properties, such as modulus, are improved by post-curing printed parts.
 Each type of Formlabs resin requires unique post-cure settings.
 The data shown here is derived from internal testing and presented for illustrative purposes.
 Please refer to the official Formlabs data sheet with ASTM testing for more information, and stay tuned for an extensive white paper and updated data sheets for Form Cure, our post-curing solution for Formlabs SLA 3D printers.

 Learn more about about key mechanical properties that determine a material's behavior and their importance for specific applications.

 Post-curing is required for many Formlabs resins.
-After post-curing, Engineering Resins reach their best functional properties and Castable Resin burns out cleanly.
+After post-curing, Engineering Resins reach their best functional properties and our original Castable V2 Resin burns out cleanly.
 Post-curing is absolutely mandatory for using biocompatible materials like some of our Dental Resins.

 Post-curing is not required for Standard Resins, but increases parts’ strength and stability.
 Post-cured parts are also generally less tacky, which makes them easier to sand and paint.

 A Guide to Post-Curing Formlabs Resins

 With the launch of Form Cure, printed parts can be post-cured at precisely the correct wavelength, at different temperatures, and for varying lengths of time.
 In this white paper, learn how to adjust your process to save time by post-curing parts only as long as is necessary for your application.Download White Paper